endpointsystems/EPS.Extensions/README.md

 ```
 Now you can effortlessly switch between the two.

+NuGet package can be found [here](https://www.nuget.org/packages/EPS.Extensions.YamlMarkdown/).

 ## SiteMapIndex
 When you have thousands of URLs in your project, organizing them into site maps is crucial for search engine indexing.
 This project helps you build site maps and site map indexes.
-See the [example project]() for a demonstration of it in action.
+See the [example project](https://github.com/endpointsystems/EPS.Extensions/tree/master/samples/EPS.Samples.SiteMapIndex) for a demonstration of it in action.

+NuGet package can be found [here](https://www.nuget.org/packages/EPS.Extensions.SiteMapIndex/).

+## Unique

+This project is meant to serve as a quick and easy way to generate unique alphanumeric sequences, which can be used for identifiers, passwords or for other purposes.
+Its functionality is loosely based on the `System.Web.Security.Membership.GeneratePassword` method from the legacy ASP.NET library.

+NuGet package can be found [here](https://www.nuget.org/packages/EPS.Extensions.Unique/) .